The COVID-19 impact on the lives of many business owners, including digital nomads and entrepreneurs, has been substantial.

 Besides dealing with a new form of racism, many foreigners faced being blamed for spreading the virus because of their travel habits.
 And slowly, digital nomads began to feel unwelcome in countries that they loved deeply and had become accustomed to treating as their second home.
 Although many wanted to return, it was not possible.
 The lockdowns turned everyone’s life upside down.

-For sure, many local owners who started rejecting digital nomads did so out of fear and self-protection in a time where everyone was clinging to their health and life in desperation.
+For sure, many local owners who started rejecting digital nomads did so out of fear and self-protection in a time when everyone was clinging to their health and life in desperation.

 The innovative effect of the COVID-19 lockdown